Radon (radon-222) is a naturally occurring radioactive gas. It comes from uranium which occurs naturally in the rocks and soil across the UK.

 Testing carried out over a shorter period will have greater uncertainty and are more likely to lead to ambiguous and inconclusive results.

 Redon concentrations in adjacent buildings can differ greatly so measurements from neighbouring properties cannot be used in the risk assessment.

 What will the test results mean?

-Where radon levels were above Bq/m3 and measures have been taken to reduce radon exposures the remeasurement periods may need to be more frequent to confirm continued control.
+Where radon levels are above 300 Bq/m3 and measures have been taken to reduce radon exposures the remeasurement periods may need to be more frequent to confirm continued control.
 A Radiation Protection Advisor (RPA) with radon experience should normally be consulted about how best to manage exposure.
 Specialist radon removal (remediation) contractors may also need to be consulted.

 Worst case figures have shown levels over 75,000 Bq/m3.